40 Fun Ways to Celebrate Earth Day Throughout Earth Month

 38. Check The Air Filter In Your Car

-A dirty air filter can reduce your fuel economy by up to 10%.
+If you have a newer vehicle, a dirty air filter can affect its performance.
+But in an older vehicle, a dirty or clogged air filter could be reducing your fuel economy by up to 14%, according to the US Department of Energy.
 Read your vehicle's user manual to determine what type of filter you need and how to change it out.
 And don’t be intimidated!
-This is a quick fix that anyone can do regardless of mechanical skill level!
+This is a quick fix that anyone can do regardless of mechanical skill level.

 39. Get Rid Of That Spare Tire

-Most landfills won’t accept tires, but retailers that recycle them should be happy to take them off your hands.
-Some tire shops will also recycle them, but for a fee.
+Most landfills won’t accept tires, but retailers who recycle them should be happy to take them off your hands.
+Some tire shops will also recycle tires, but for a fee.
 You could also get creative and upcycle them into tire swings, dog beds and more.

 40. Leap Into Spring Cleaning!